macca717/Overwatch/docs/overview.md

 ## IP Camera

-The purppose of the IP camera is capture video for analysis.
+The purpose of the IP camera is capture video for analysis.
 The camera must be capable of capturing video in low light conditions.